KittehOrg/KittehIRCClientLib/docs/index.md

 builder.listenException(Throwable::printStackTrace);
 ```

-## Using KICL in your maven project
+## Using KICL in your Maven project

 KICL is built and deployed using Maven.
 Releases are available on Maven Central.
 Adding it as a dependency is simple as adding the lines below to your pom.xml file: